gitlabhq/gitlab-runner/docs/executors/docker.md

 **When to use this pull policy?**

-This pull policy should be used if your Runner is publicly available and configured as a shared Runner in your GitLab instance.
-It is the only pull policy that can be considered as secure when the Runner will be used with private images.
+This pull policy should be used if your runner is publicly available and configured as a shared runner in your GitLab instance.
+It is the only pull policy that can be considered as secure when the runner will be used with private images.

 This is also a good choice if you want to force users to always use the newest images.

-Also, this will be the best solution for an [auto-scaled](../configuration/autoscale.md) configuration of the Runner.
+Also, this will be the best solution for an [auto-scaled](../configuration/autoscale.md) configuration of the runner.

 **When not to use this pull policy?**

 This pull policy will definitely not work if you need to use locally stored images.
-In this case, the Runner will skip the local copy of the image and try to pull it from the remote registry.
+In this case, the runner will skip the local copy of the image and try to pull it from the remote registry.
 If the image was built locally and doesn't exist in any public registry (and especially in the default Docker registry), the build will fail with: